kyamazaki10/bookdown/wishlist.md

 * The Origin of Species - Charles Darwin

 ## Other
+* Quiet: The Power of Introverts in a World That Can't Stop Talking - Susan Cain
 * Outliers: The Story of Success - Malcolm Gladwell
 * Liar's Poker: Rising Through the Wreckage on Wall Street - Michael Lewis
 * Flash Boys: A Wall Street Revolt - Michael Lewis